$0.35 EPS Expected for Gentex Co. (NASDAQ:GNTX) This Quarter

-Wall Street analysts expect that Gentex Co.
-(NASDAQ:GNTX) will report $0.35 earnings per share (EPS) for the current fiscal quarter, Zacks reports.
-Four analysts have provided estimates for Gentex’s earnings, with the lowest EPS estimate coming in at $0.31 and the highest estimate coming in at $0.38.
-Gentex posted earnings per share of $0.46 in the same quarter last year, which indicates a negative year over year growth rate of 23.9%.
-The company is expected to issue its next quarterly earnings results on Friday, April 22nd.
+Equities research analysts expect Gentex Co.
+(NASDAQ:GNTX) to report $0.35 earnings per share for the current quarter, according to Zacks Investment Research.
+Four analysts have made estimates for Gentex’s earnings.
+The highest EPS estimate is $0.38 and the lowest is $0.31.
+Gentex reported earnings per share of $0.46 during the same quarter last year, which suggests a negative year over year growth rate of 23.9%.
+The company is expected to announce its next quarterly earnings results on Friday, April 22nd.

-On average, analysts expect that Gentex will report full-year earnings of $1.74 per share for the current year, with EPS estimates ranging from $1.67 to $1.85.
-For the next fiscal year, analysts anticipate that the company will post earnings of $2.20 per share, with EPS estimates ranging from $2.11 to $2.25.
-Zacks Investment Research’s earnings per share calculations are an average based on a survey of sell-side research analysts that cover Gentex.
+On average, analysts expect that Gentex will report full year earnings of $1.74 per share for the current financial year, with EPS estimates ranging from $1.67 to $1.85.
+For the next financial year, analysts forecast that the business will report earnings of $2.20 per share, with EPS estimates ranging from $2.11 to $2.25.
+Zacks’ earnings per share calculations are a mean average based on a survey of research analysts that that provide coverage for Gentex.

-Gentex (NASDAQ:GNTX) last announced its quarterly earnings data on Friday, January 28th.
-The auto parts company reported $0.35 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.34 by $0.01.
-The firm had revenue of $419.80 million during the quarter, compared to analyst estimates of $417.52 million.
+Gentex (NASDAQ:GNTX) last released its quarterly earnings results on Friday, January 28th.
+The auto parts company reported $0.35 earnings per share for the quarter, beating analysts’ consensus estimates of $0.34 by $0.01.
 Gentex had a net margin of 20.84% and a return on equity of 18.74%.
-Gentex’s revenue was down 20.7% on a year-over-year basis.
-During the same period last year, the firm posted $0.58 EPS.
+The business had revenue of $419.80 million for the quarter, compared to analysts’ expectations of $417.52 million.
+During the same period last year, the business earned $0.58 EPS.
+The company’s revenue was down 20.7% compared to the same quarter last year.

-Several large investors have recently bought and sold shares of GNTX.
-KRS Capital Management LLC purchased a new position in shares of Gentex during the 4th quarter valued at approximately $28,000.
-National Bank of Canada FI purchased a new position in shares of Gentex during the 4th quarter valued at approximately $30,000.
-Clearstead Advisors LLC purchased a new position in shares of Gentex during the 3rd quarter valued at approximately $31,000.
-Benjamin Edwards Inc. purchased a new position in shares of Gentex during the 4th quarter valued at approximately $33,000.
-Finally, Covestor Ltd purchased a new position in shares of Gentex during the 4th quarter valued at approximately $37,000.
+Several institutional investors have recently made changes to their positions in GNTX.
+Amundi Pioneer Asset Management Inc. raised its position in shares of Gentex by 1.7% in the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 149,220 shares of the auto parts company’s stock valued at $3,086,000 after purchasing an additional 2,536 shares during the last quarter.
+JPMorgan Chase & Co. raised its position in Gentex by 5.9% during the 2nd quarter.
+JPMorgan Chase & Co. now owns 783,709 shares of the auto parts company’s stock worth $25,933,000 after buying an additional 43,857 shares during the last quarter.
+Advisory Services Network LLC purchased a new position in Gentex during the 2nd quarter worth approximately $225,000.
+Private Advisor Group LLC raised its position in Gentex by 15.7% during the 2nd quarter.
+Private Advisor Group LLC now owns 13,976 shares of the auto parts company’s stock worth $462,000 after buying an additional 1,896 shares during the last quarter.
+Finally, AXA S.A. raised its position in Gentex by 8.1% during the 2nd quarter.
+AXA S.A. now owns 212,879 shares of the auto parts company’s stock worth $7,045,000 after buying an additional 15,892 shares during the last quarter.
 84.53% of the stock is owned by hedge funds and other institutional investors.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, January 19th.
-Stockholders of record on Friday, January 7th were issued a dividend of $0.12 per share.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, January 19th.
+Investors of record on Friday, January 7th were given a $0.12 dividend.
 This represents a $0.48 annualized dividend and a dividend yield of 1.58%.
 The ex-dividend date of this dividend was Thursday, January 6th.
-Gentex’s dividend payout ratio (DPR) is 32.21%.
+Gentex’s payout ratio is currently 32.21%.

 Gentex Corp. is a technology company, which engages in the design, development, and manufacture and supply of digital vision, connected car, dimmable glass, and fire protection products.
 The firm operates through Automotive Products and Other segments.
 The Automotive Products segment operates in virtually all of the foregoing facilities.